 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
-The calculations were made by the management with the assistance of independent certified appraisers.

-In 2023, no need to recognize impairment of investments in subsidiaries was established (2022: none) (Note 15).
+As a result of the calculations made in 2023, no need to recognize impairment of investments in subsidiaries was established (2022: none) (Note 16).